(Updated 14. September 2022)

 XRP was incorporated in 2012, and its primary objective was to provide “safe, fast, and almost free worldwide money transactions of any amount without recurring billing.”
 The system accepts payments in fiat money, cryptocurrency, commodities, or any other units such as reward points or cellular calls.

 Ripple is a coinage that solely exists in its own infrastructure.
-A coin is made up of a million pieces known as drops.
+One XRP is made up of a million pieces known as drops (just like 1BTC = 100 million sats).
 Ripple’s activities began with the issuance of 100 billion XRP, and system restrictions prevent additional issuances.

 Similarities between XRP and Dogecoin

-Native token backed.
-The Dogecoin network and Ripple have their native tokens named Doge and XRP respectively.
+- Native token backed.
+Dogecoin and Ripple have their native tokens named DOGE and XRP respectively.

-Expandable and autonomous.
-Both of these projects deal with the issue of crypto sustainability and decentralization.
+- Expandable and autonomous.
+Both of these projects deal with the issue of transaction value in a decentralized and safe manner.

-Goals.
-The goal for XRP is to create a method for straight transfer of ownership (e.g., money, gems, etc.) that resolves in near real-time and is a faster, more visible, and safer option to transmit methods used by banks today, such as with the SWIFT billing system.
+- Goals.
+The goal for XRP is to create a method for straight transfer of ownership (e.g., money, gems, assets etc.) that resolves in near real-time and is a faster, more transparent, and safer option to transmit methods used by banks today, such as with the SWIFT billing system.
 However, Doge is used as a store of value or means of transaction.

-Funds Management.
+- Funds Management.
 Ripple has implemented a new feature in which the firm releases $1 billion of its XRP holdings to itself each month using a smart contract mechanism (escrows) to assist fund business operations, incentivize consumers, and sell to approved investors.
 Any leftover bits will be returned to escrow.
-Doge has no such features.
+Doge has no such features, as it is more decentralized.

-Mining.
-Ripple cannot be mined, however, Doge can be mined and miners are rewarded 10,000 DOGE for every block.
+- Mining.
+Ripple cannot be mined, however, Doge can be mined for rewards of 10,000 DOGE for every block.

 Tokenomics and Price History Of Ripple (XRP) and Dogecoin (DOGE)